 Culinary Delights: Portugal

-Portugal has become an increasingly popular destination for a European adventure.
+Portugal has become a popular destination for a European adventure.
 There were over 26 million visitors in 2023, a 19% increase over 2022.
-Portugal remains one of the most affordable destinations in Europe which makes visiting approachable and accessible.
-While Portuguese is a complex language, visitors from English-speaking countries will be comforted to know that English is the second most-common spoken language.
-This is a country rich in culture, architecture and history.
-In addition to the many visual delights, the gastronomic scene of Portugal is equally impressive & enticing.
+This country remains one of the most affordable destinations in Europe, allowing visits to be approachable and accessible.
+While Portuguese is a complex language, visitors from English-speaking countries will be comforted to know that English is the second most common spoken language.
+This is a country rich in culture, architecture, and history.

 Pastel de Nata